vmwshop/tutorials/voyant.md

 ## About Voyant
 Voyant Tools is an open-source, web-based text reading and analysis environment.
 When you upload or submit text into Voyant, it generates a corpus with a plethora of different tools built right into the program to help you quickly “see through your data,” as the Voyant catchphrase states.

 _This tutorial is adapted from documentation found in the Voyant help database.
-Look for it in the references and resources section below for a link to the database._
+See the references and resources section below for a link to the database._

-## What Can We Do With Voyant
+## What We Can Do With Voyant
 * More thoroughly analyze large (or small) amounts of text or data
+* Create graphic visualizations of textual data
 * Add functionality to online collections, journals, blogs, or web sites by providing interactive analysis
 * Develop your own tools using Voyant’s functionality and code